yournextstore/new.store/docs/new-store-prd.md

   - The backend API route handler intercepts the JSON from the AI.
   - It scans the JSON for `src` fields containing URLs matching the `https://yns.img?description=` pattern.
   - For each match, it extracts and URL-decodes the `description` parameter.
-  - It calculates an embedding for this description using `text-embedding-3-small`.
+  - It calculates an embedding for this description using `text-embedding-3-small` (via the Vercel AI SDK `embed` function).
-  - It performs a similarity search using this query embedding against the pre-computed embeddings of the static image library (see Section 3.5).
+  - It performs a simple linear similarity search (calculating cosine similarity) using primitives from the Vercel AI SDK (e.g., `cosineSimilarity` function, see [AI SDK Embeddings Docs](https://sdk.vercel.ai/docs/ai-sdk-core/embeddings#embedding-similarity)) against the pre-computed embeddings of the static image library (see Section 3.5).
-  - It selects the URL of the best-matching image from the library.
+  - It selects the URL of the best-matching image from the library based on the highest similarity score.
   - It replaces the original placeholder URL (e.g., `https://yns.img?...`) in the JSON with the selected static image URL (e.g., `/images/library/coffee_beans_close_up.jpg`).
-  - Implements fallback logic (e.g., using a default placeholder image URL or logging a warning) if no suitable match is found above a certain threshold.
+  - Implements fallback logic (e.g., using a default placeholder image URL or logging a warning) if no suitable match is found above a certain similarity threshold.

 - **API Call:**
   - Send JSON to YourNextStore's API and process the response.